isKaushal/isKaushal/README.md

 **`Frontend Developer | Problem Solver | Tech Enthusiast`**

 Welcome to my GitHub profile!
-I'm a passionate Frontend Web Developer with expertise in building responsive and user-friendly web applications.
+I'm a passionate Fullstack Developer with expertise in building responsive and user-friendly web applications.
 I love solving problems and exploring new technologies to create innovative solutions.

 ---